marginankola/summerinternship2024_D23IT167/README.md

 ### Day-3:

-●I have been assigned the task of creating a blog-post page. (task-1)<br/>
+● I have been assigned the task of creating a blog-post page. (task-1)<br/>
 ● I used my knowledge of HTML to design and develop the page.

 ### Day-4:

-●I continued working on the blog-post page.<br/>
+● I continued working on the blog-post page.<br/>
-●Added some necessary information to the page.
+● Added some necessary information to the page.

 ### Day-5:

-●I've finished creating the blog-post page.<br/>
+● I've finished creating the blog-post page.<br/>
-●I've also added some images to improve the user interface.
+● I've also added some images to improve the user interface.

-### week-2
+# week-2

 During week 2, I learned about the importance of CSS in webpage design.
 I learned how to use CSS to create attractive webpage interfaces including layouts such as float, flex, and grid.
 I also learned various styling techniques and applied CSS to the blog post page that I worked on during the first week.
 Additionally, I created other pages and components such as accordion, carousel, hero section, tables, app layout, and page number designs using CSS.

 Apart from CSS, I gained knowledge about web design and web development, and their respective principles.
 This included understanding good and bad design, the seven different types of website personalities, typography, color rules, image handling, shadows, icons, borders, whitespace, and visual hierarchy.
 I also learned about creating a good user experience and website personality frameworks.

+## Day by day process

+### Day-1:

+● Practiced basic CSS skills.<br/>
+● Learned how to create a good user interface using CSS on web pages.<br/>
+● Practiced basic CSS concepts like types and selectors.

+### Day-2:

+● Started learning about CSS layout.<br/>
+● Learned about float, flex, and grid layout.<br/>
+● Worked on blog-post page using CSS layouts. (task-2)

+### Day-3:

+● Learned web development and design principles.<br/>
+● Learned about seven different types of website personalities.<br/>
+● Also learned about typography, color rules, image handling, shadows, icons, borders, whitespace, and visual hierarchy.<br/>
+● Learned how to combine these elements to make a webpage more attractive.<br/>
+● Explored creating a good user experience and website personality frameworks.

+### Day-4:

+● Continued working on the blog-post page using CSS.<br/>
+● Created other pages and components such as an accordion and carousel (task-3, 4).

+### Day-5:

+● Created hero sections, tables, and page number designs (task-5, 6, 7).<br/>
+● Also, designed an app layout for the webpage. (task-8)

 ### week-3